sarrabenyahia/datamuse/README.md

 ```sh
 cd app_docker
 ```
-3. Change your current working directory
+3. Install required dependencies
 ```sh
 source install.sh
 ```
-3. Launch the application with the keyword of your choice (keep in mind to translate your searches in french :France: ) for example : Louvre
+3. Launch the application with the keyword of your choice (keep in mind to translate your searches in french 🇫🇷 for example : Louvre)
 ```sh
 bash launch.sh [keyword]
 ```

 <!-- WEB APP -->
 ## web_app